pyroscope/pyrocore/docs/advanced-custom-fields.rst

 In place of the ``# PUT CUSTOM FIELD CODE HERE`` comment you can add any combination of the examples below, or your own code.
+Be sure to do so at the correct indent level, the example snippets are left-aligned and need to be indented by 4 spaces.

 Examples